-When the Data Hub machine is behind a proxy, TetraScience must perform additional configuration to ensure that both installations and the Data Hub, are working properly.
+When a Tetra Hub v1 (previously Tetra Data Hub) machine is behind a proxy, TetraScience must perform additional configuration to ensure that both installations and the Hub, are working properly.

 To set the proxy settings:

 - Step 1 - Configuring environment variables for the